 He began his career in 1995 at Schindler Spain.
 From 2006 to 2007, Julio Arce served as CEO of Schindler Netherlands, before returning to Schindler Spain as Existing Installations Manager in 2008.
-From 2011 to 2014, he served as Technical Director of Schindler Spain and Schindler Iberia before being appointed CEO of Schindler Iberia and Area Manager Northwest Africa and Morocco.
+From 2011 to 2014, he was Technical Director of Schindler Spain and Schindler Iberia and he then served as CEO of Schindler Iberia and Area Manager Northwest Africa and Morocco until 2017.